 Safety, Health, and Security

-Hereunder, you will find a summary of appropriate action to be taken when hearing a siren, based on the instructions of the Home Front Command (Pikud Ha'oref).
+Here, you will find a summary of appropriate action to be taken when hearing a siren, based on the instructions of the Home Front Command (Pikud Ha'oref).

-Acting in accordance with these instructions is critical and will significantly reduce danger.
+Following these instructions is critical and will significantly reduce danger.

-A siren in the greater Tel Aviv area provides approximately 1½ minutes to find appropriate secure space.
+A siren in the greater Tel Aviv area provides approximately 1½ minutes to find an appropriate secure space.
 Once the siren stops, you are requested to stay 10 minutes within the secure area if no further instructions are issued.
 Stay clear of unidentified objects.

-In buildings:
+In Buildings:

-In an open area without close access to a building, lie down and cover your head with your hands.
+• In an open area without close access to a building, lie down and cover your head with your hands.

-While traveling by car:
+While Traveling by Car:

 Stop at the side of the road, get out of the car and to the nearest building or protected area.
 If you do not have time to reach a building or protected area, get out of the car, lie down and cover your head with your hands.
 If you cannot follow either of the above instructions, stop and wait in the vehicle for ten minutes.